AuReMe/esmecata/README.md

 ### EsMeCaTa precomputed

-The output of `esmecata precomputed` is similar to the output of `esmecata workflow` but with fewer results as the database does not ocntain all the files created by esmecata:
+The output of `esmecata precomputed` is similar to the output of `esmecata workflow` but with fewer results as the database does not contain all the files created by esmecata:

 ````
 output_folder